agahgnango/hack-deng/README.md

 ## Data Structure

 The data is organized into the following directories:

-- **CourseMaterials/**: Contains lecture notes, slides, and other course materials.
+- **sample-data/**: Contains Electronic Health Record (EHR) data from three branches of the BrightHope Children's Hospital: NY, GA, and TX (the last one branch coming in later in the course).
+- **requirements/**: Contains Hospital requirement at each stage of its growth, solutions.
-- **StudentData/**: Includes anonymized student performance metrics, attendance records, and feedback.
+- **Solution/**: Includes anonymized student performance metrics, attendance records, and feedback.
-- **Assignments/**: Contains assignment descriptions, solutions, and grading rubrics.
-- **Exams/**: Includes exam questions, solutions, and grading criteria.

 ## Usage